 Since Auto Exterior Dimensions are generated automatically when a room area is defined, these dimension lines will be used for the purposes of this article, though all types of dimension lines, such as Manual Dimension or Interior Dimension lines can be used to position objects.
 It is important to note exactly what type of dimension line is being used, specifically while dimensioning walls, and what wall layers are being dimensioned to.

 In the figure below, walls have been drawn, a window and a door have been placed, but the position of these objects is less than ideal.

-- Using the Select Object arrow, select the object you would like to move.
+- Using the Select Object tool, select the object you would like to move.
 In this example, the interior wall on the right was selected.

-When moving the mouse cursor over an editable dimension line, the Select Object cursor will change to a Hand cursor , showing that the dimension is editable in conjunction with the currently selected object.
+When moving the mouse cursor over an editable dimension line, your cursor will change to a Hand cursor , showing that the dimension is editable in conjunction with the currently selected object.

 - Clicking on the desired dimension line will activate a text box allowing you to enter the exact distance you want the selected object to move to.

-Entering 12' 6" here and pressing Enter, the selected wall will move 2 5/16" to the left, so that the overall wall-to-wall dimension of the room is exactly 12 '6".
+Entering 12' 6" here and pressing Enter will cause the selected wall to move 2 5/16" to the left, so that the overall wall-to-wall dimension of the room is exactly 12 '6".

 Note: By default these dimension lines measure from the walls' default Wall Dimension Layer, as such, this dimension line is ignoring the wall surface layers.
 Manually drawn Interior Dimension lines measure surface to surface by default.

-- Selecting the window, the two dimension lines measuring both sides of the window to the walls on each side can be used to accurately position this window.
+- By selecting the window, the two dimension lines measuring both sides of the window to the walls on each side can be used to accurately position this window.